Mikaela/mikaela.github.io/pages/matrix.markdown

 ##### Brief history of my experiences with dead homeservers

-Believe my concern on homeservers coming and going or not, no one is safe.
+Believe my concern on homeservers coming and going or not, no homeserver is safe unless you happen to have backups on multiple independent ones.
+Or maybe I am just personally unlucky?

 1. 2018-09-07: [Disroot.org announced Matrix closure](https://disroot.org/en/blog/matrix-closure).
 1. 2019-04-12: [Matrix.org was compromised](https://matrix.org/blog/2019/04/11/we-have-discovered-and-addressed-a-security-breach-updated-2019-04-12)